hashicorp/docker-vault/0.6/README.md

-# HashiCorp Official Docker Consul Image
+# Consul Official Image Build

 There are several pieces that are used to build this image: